quicoa/ets2-ras/README.md

-Because it is driven by red pixels on-screen, it will struggle to keep on the center of the road when the red guidance line is disturbed, for example when the current road crosses over a later section of the route or when the route advisor tells you to shift lanes.
+Because it is driven by red pixels on-screen, it will struggle to keep on the center of the road when the red guidance line is disturbed, for example when the current road crosses over a later or earlier section of the route or when the route advisor tells you to shift lanes.
 At that point, it becomes unreliable, so it is advised to set up some sort of keyboard shortcut or similar to suspend the script and take over manual control.

 ## Setup